 In 2017 artist Hasmik Margaryan and a few like-minded women came together not only to revive Armenian handicrafts, but also to empower the women of their community.
 As diversely gifted individuals, they revived the ancient arts of carpet weaving, embroidery, and lacemaking by enriching it with new motifs, new ideas, and new styles.
-Their brand, Telik, now attracts international attention and their workshop has becoming a tourist attraction in Ijevan.

 An extremely picturesque town, shielded from the world by forest-covered mountains and filled with medieval architecture, Ijevan was a centuries-old center of rug art and subsequently the heart of the carpet industry during the Soviet Era.
 Distinguished rugs from Ijevan—such as the Kazakh, Deghnakyunj, and Erebuni—were both pieces of luxury and symbols of art.
 Their patterns of ornamentation and color composition date to ancient times, and embody the religious beliefs and traditions of their authors.